jasonbrooks/centos.org/README.md

 ## test it in a container

+Clone this repo, and then, from inside your working copy:

 ```
 sudo podman run -d --name centos-jekyll -p 4000:4000 -v $(pwd):/srv/jekyll:Z jekyll/jekyll jekyll serve --watch
 ```